An Invariant of Virtual Trivalent Spatial Graphs: From Tribrackets to Virtual Algebras

 \end{defn}

-\begin{ex} Here is an example of virtual \N algebras on the set $X=\{1,2,3\}$.
+\textbf{Example 3.5.} The following brackets and product structure form a virtual \N algebras on the set $X=\{1,2,3\}$.
 The tribracket and multiplication structures are given in tables.
-For example, to determine $[a,b,c]$, take the the $b,c$-entry of the $a$'th matrix in $[,]$.
+For example, to determine $[a,b,c]$, take the the $b,c$-entry of the $a$'th matrix in $[-,-,-]$.